InPlay-Inc/inplay-inc.github.io/content/docs/IN6XXE/Getting Started/Inplay SMULL Development Guide.md

 - Maximum length of downlink packet: 10bytes
 - Maximum length of uplink packet: 100bytes

-Two methods can be used to achieve the configuration.
-Method 1 requires the use of command 0xA043,whereas method 2 entails a combination of commands 0xA01A, 0xA012, 0xA014, 0xA018, 0xA016, 0xA01C, 0xA01E.
+Two methods can be used to complete the configuration.
+Method 1 requires the use of command 0xA043, whereas method 2 entails a combination of commands 0xA01A, 0xA012, 0xA014, 0xA018, 0xA016, 0xA01C, 0xA01E.
 Once the configuration is completed successfully, it is necessary to execute the reset command.

 **Method1:**<br>
 The command sequence issued by the master would be<br>